Jeanine Dubié: Member of the National Assembly

 In the legislative elections of 2012, Jeanine Dubié was elected in the 2nd constituency of the Hautes-Pyrénées with 64.74% of the vote.

 She was co-rapporteur of two parliamentary information reports, the first on the match between the supply and needs of vocational training and the second on the evaluation of the reception policy for asylum seekers in the first In 2015, she is co-rapporteur of a parliamentary report on the evaluation of the tourist reception policy and in 2016, on the evaluation of public support for hydrotherapy.

-Candidate in the French legislative elections of 2017, she is reelected in the second round with 51% of the votes.
+Candidate in the French legislative elections of 2017, she was reelected in the second round with 51% of the votes.

-In the National Assembly, Jeanine Dubié sits on the Social Affairs Committee.
+In the National Assembly, Jeanine Dubié sat on the Social Affairs Committee.

-She is also a Vice President of the Reception conditions for migrants's Working Group; and Vice President of the Hydrotherapy's Working Group.
+She was also a Vice President of the Reception conditions for migrants's Working Group; and Vice President of the Hydrotherapy Working Group.

+She did not stand for reelection in 2022.